-Attendance and Participation (25%):
+Attendance and Participation (24%):

-See above for the expectations for attendance and participation.
-Your attendance and participation grade will not simply be determined by whether you are present and participating but by whether or not you are prepared, whether or not you have completed the readings, and are asking informed questions that demonstrate that or not.
-This portion of your grade will also include discussion leading on the readings.
+See above for the expectations for attendance and participation in the briefings.
+Your attendance and participation grade will not simply be determined by whether you are present and participating but by whether you are prepared, have completed the readings, and are asking informed questions that demonstrate that.